xxvazquez/Advent_of_Code/README.md

 ### read_input.py

-In this file, I define a function that takes the file name (i.e. '01.12' in the 'inputs' folder) and the column names (i.e. ['Measurement']) as arguments to return a dataframe.
+In this file, I define a function that takes the file name(i.e. '01.12.csv' in the 'inputs' folder) and the column names (i.e. ['Measurement']) as parameters to return a dataframe.

 - own function 'read_file()'
 - [read_csv](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html)